When Does Translation Require Context? A Data-driven, Multilingual Exploration: Cross-phenomenon MT Evaluation

-\paragraph{Verb Form} For each target language, we define a list $V_\ell = \{ v_1, \cdots, v_k \}$ of verb forms (also in Appendix \ref{appendix:tagger}) where $v_i \in V_\ell$ if there exists a verb form in English $u_j$ and an alternate verb form $v_k \neq v_i$ in the target language such that an English verb with form $u_j$ may be translated to a target verb with form $v_i$ or $v_k$ depending on the context.
-Then, for each target token $y_j$, if $y_j$ is a verb and its verb form is in $V_\ell$, we tag $y_j$ as an ambiguous verb.
+\paragraph{Verb Form} For each target language, we define a list $V_\ell = \{ v_1, \cdots, v_k \}$ of verb forms (Appendix \ref{appendix:verbs}) where $v_i \in V_\ell$ if there exists a verb form in English $u_j$ and an alternate verb form $v_k \neq v_i$ in the target language such that an English verb with form $u_j$ may be translated to a target verb with form $v_i$ or $v_k$ depending on the context.
+Then, for each target token $y_j$, if $y_j$ is a verb of form $v_j \in V_\ell$, and another verb with form $v_j$ has appeared previously in the same document, we tag $y_j$ as ambiguous.

-\paragraph{Ellipsis} To detect translation ambiguity due to ellipsis, we look for instances where the ellipsis occurs on the source side, but not on the target side, which means that the ellipsis must be resolved during translation.
-Existing ellipsis detection models only operate monolingually, and are often limited to just one type of ellipsis such as verb-phrase ellipsis or noun-phrase ellipsis.
-We, instead, are interested in capturing ellipsis in general.
-To detect when ellipsis occurs in the source but not in the target, we first train an English ellipsis detection model.
-To do so, we extract an ellipsis dataset from the English data in the Penn Treebank \citep{marcus-etal-1993-building} and train a BERT text classification model \cite{devlin2018bert}, which achieves 0.77 precision and 0.73 recall (see Appendix \ref{appendix:tagger} for training details).
+\paragraph{Ellipsis} To detect translation ambiguity due to VP and NP ellipsis, we look for instances where the ellipsis occurs on the source side, but not on the target side, which means that the ellipsis must be resolved during translation.
+Since existing ellipsis models are limited to specific types of ellipsis, we first train an English (source-side) ellipsis detection model.
+To do so, we extract an ellipsis dataset from the English data in the Penn Treebank \citep{marcus-etal-1993-building} and train a BERT text classification model \cite{devlin2018bert}, which achieves 0.77 precision and 0.73 recall (see Appendix \ref{appendix:ellipsis} for training details).
 Then, for each sentence pair where the source sentence is predicted to contain an ellipsis, we tag the word $y_j$ in the target sentence $Y_m$ if: (1) $y_j$ is a verb, noun, proper noun or pronoun; (2) $y_j$ has occurred in the previous target sentences of the same document; (3) $y_j$ is not aligned to any source words, that is, $\not\exists \, x_i \in X_m$ s.t. $\langle x_i, y_j\rangle \in A_m$.